InstituteforDiseaseModeling/PACE-HRH/ehep/README.md

 # Use the population information loaded by InitializePopulation() to compute
 # a family of population pyramids, one for each year of the study range.
+# Note: ehep::ComputeDemographicsProjection(debug = TRUE) will return fertility
+# and mortality rate information along with the population pyramids.

 demographics <- ehep::ComputeDemographicsProjection()

+# Load and pre-process information about healthcare tasks.

+tasks <- ehep::InitializeHealthcareTasks()

 ```